wiencheck/ios-streaming-sdk/README.md

 Getting Started
 =======

+iOS SDK consists of three frameworks each responsible for an independent functionality set.

+### Spotify Authentication framework

+This framework contains functionality pertaining to authentication of the user:

+* Managing the authentication session.
+* Branding.
+* Single Sign-On.

+### Spotify Metadata

+This framework is a wrapper for the [Spotify Web API](https://developer.spotify.com/web-api/):

+### Spotify Audio Playback

+This framework contains functionality necessary to stream audio content from Spotify.

+### Using the frameworks from Spotify iOS SDK

 Getting the Spotify iOS SDK into your application is easy:

-1. Add the `Spotify.framework` library to your Xcode project.
+1. Add one or several libraries from the set (`SpotifyAuthentication.framework`, `SpotifyMetadata.framework`, `SpotifyAudioPlayback.framework`) to your Xcode project.
 2. Add the `-ObjC` flag to your project's `Other Linker Flags` build setting.
-3. Add `AVFoundation.framework` to the "Link Binary With Libraries" build phase of your project.
-4. `#import <Spotify/Spotify.h>` into your source files and away you go!
+3. Import appropriate headers from the frameworks you used into your source files.
+4. If you are using the `Spotify Audio Playback` framework, link with the `AVFoundation.framework`.

+After that you are ready to develop your application.

-The library's headers are extensively documented, and it comes with an Xcode documentation set which can be indexed by Xcode itself and applications like Dash.
-This, along with the included demo projects, should give you everything you need to get going.
+The library's headers are extensively documented, and they come with an Xcode documentation set which can be indexed by Xcode itself and applications like Dash.
+This, along with the included demo project, should give you everything you need to get going.
 The classes that'll get you started are:

 * `SPTAuth` contains methods of authenticating users.
-See the "Basic Auth" demo project for a working example of this.
+See the demo project for a working example of this.
 Be sure to to read the "Authentication and Scopes" and "Session Lifetime" sections below, as authentication is quite involved.

 **Note:** To perform audio playback, you must request the `SPTAuthStreamingScope` scope when using `SPTAuth`.
 To do so, pass an array containing the constant to `-loginURLForClientId:withRedirectURL:scopes:responseType:`.
 The supplied demo projects already do this if needed.

 *   Metadata classes contain methods for doing corresponding metadata lookup. `SPTUser` is for userinfo, `SPTSearch` for searching.
 [Take a look at the list of metadata classes](https://github.com/spotify/ios-sdk/tree/master/Spotify.framework/Versions/A/Headers)